cookup hero

 Final Prototype

-3. Using higher contrast and enlarging component sizes.
-In addition, we added an underline to navbar icons, so that users were visually informed which page they were currently on.
+5. Adding an underline to navbar icons so that users knew which page they were currently on

 Overall, this prototype was well received.
 In a class of 90 people and 17 projects, CookUp was voted third best app!